jwharm/java-gi/README.md

 ```

 Some struct types (called "records" in GObject-Introspection) don't have constructors, because in C these are meant to be stack-allocated.
 An example is `Gdk.RGBA`.
 Java-GI offers a static `allocate` method that will allocate a new struct that you can use.
 You can either allocate an empty struct (`var color = RGBA.allocate();`) and fill in the values later, or pass the values immediately: `var purple = RGBA.allocate(0.9f, 0.1f, 0.9f, 1.0f);`

-### Automatic memory management

-Memory management of native resources is automatically taken care of.
-Java-GI uses GObject toggle references to dispose the native object when the Java instance is garbage-collected, and releases all other memory allocations (for strings, arrays and structs) after use.

 ### Signals, callbacks and closures